gruntwork-io/docs/docs/pipelines/maintain/drift-detection.md

 # Pipelines Drift Detection

 :::note
-Pipelines Drift Detection is only available to Pipelines Enterprise customers.
+Pipelines Drift Detection is only available to Devops Foundations Enterprise customers.
 :::

-## What Is Pipelines Drift Detection
+## What is Pipelines Drift Detection

 Infrastructure Drift occurs when the applied terragrunt cloud configuration differs from the commited Infrastructure as Code (IaC).

 Pipelines Drift Detection helps to mitigate Drift in your repositories by running `terragrunt plan` on infrastructure units.
 If the plan detects any units have drifted from their applied configuration Pipelines will open a Drift Detected Pull Request tracking this drift in your repository.

-When the Drift Detected Pull Request is merged, Pipelines will run `terragrunt apply` on all units where drift was detected.
+When the Drift Detected Pull Request is merged, Pipelines will run `terragrunt apply` on all units where drift was detected to ensure resources once again match what is specified in code.

 ## Installing Pipelines Drift Detection